freenowtech/wave/CONTRIBUTING.md

 > Whenever you want to update your version of `main`, do a regular `git pull`.

 ## Ground Rules

-### Adding release notes

-Everytime you push a pull request remember to update the [release notes](/docs/release-notes.mdx) under "Unreleased" title describing briefly the Enhancements, Documentation, New Components or Bug Fixes you have done

 ### Testing